-Unused or leftover leftover paint is not accepted curbside for collection.
+Unused or leftover paint and empty paint containers are not accepted curbside for collection.
 It is also not accepted for disposal at CBRM’s Waste Management Facility.
-Residents who have unused or leftover paint they no longer want can drop-off their residential paint products to any enviro-depot located in CBRM, at no charge.
+Residents who have unused or leftover paint they no longer want and empty paint can drop-off their residential paint products to any enviro-depot located in CBRM, at no charge.

 Paint Recycling Drop-off Locations in CBRM

-Leftover paint is accepted free of charge at the following locations in CBRM:
+Leftover paint and empty paint containers are accepted free of charge at the following locations in CBRM: